-There are no available sampling data or closure documents to confirm that COPCs were not released to the environment at Building 208.
-In addition, the source of organochlorine pesticides detected in MW-1 is unknown.
+There are no available sampling data or closure documents to confirm that COPCs were not released to the environment.
 The environmental questions being answered by this project include:

 - Did past operations at any of the AOCs result in the environmental release of COPCs? - If so, are the concentrations of the released COPCs above specified screening criteria for soil and groundwater?